ahkab/ahkab/README.md

 Refer to the [netlist syntax page](https://github.com/ahkab/ahkab/wiki/Help:-Netlist-Syntax) for how to write the netlist files that describe the circuit.
 Experience with running SPICE or other commercial simulators can be useful.

 The latter option is shown briefly in the **[Python API](https://github.com/ahkab/ahkab/wiki/Example:-Python-API)** wiki page.
 The code comes with docstrings associated with _most_ functions, type `help(ahkab.function_name)`.

+### How this project was born ###

+This project was born when I was an enthusistic undergrad, apparently with plenty of free time, attending "Simulazione Circuitale" (*Circuit Simulation*) taught by [Prof. A. Brambilla](http://brambilla.dei.polimi.it/) back in Italy at the Polythecnic University of Milan.

+I am grateful to prof. Brambilla for teaching one of the most interesting courses of my university years. -GV

 ### Contributors ###
 Giuseppe Venturini (@ggventurini on GH) Ian Daniher (@itdaniher, also on GH)